-What are you looking for when you’re out shopping?
+What are the easiest items to flip?
 Are you buying used stuff or new stuff or both?

-We use eBay, Facebook, Craigslist, and Offer Up to sell our items.
+We use eBay, Facebook, Craigslist, and Offer Up to flip items for profit.
 We make the most using eBay because it reaches so many people around the country (and around the world if you ship internationally).

 How do you sell on eBay?
 Do you use eBay auctions?